-In accordance with the Sustainable Sourcing Policy, available at www.jeronimomartins.pt, the Group only works with suppliers who commit to practices and activities that comply with the law and any applicable national and international agreements on Human and Workers' Rights.
+In accordance with the Sustainable Sourcing Policy, the Group only works with suppliers who commit to practices and activities that comply with the law and any applicable national and international agreements on Human and Workers' Rights.

-The Group is committed to terminate business relations with suppliers whenever it learns that they and/or their suppliers violate Human, Children's and/or Workers' Rights and/or if they do not incorporate ethical and environmental concerns when conducting their business, and/or when they are not willing to draw up and implement a remedy plan.
+The Group is committed to terminating business relations with suppliers whenever it learns that they and/or their suppliers violate Human, Children's and/or Workers' Rights and/or if they do not incorporate ethical and environmental concerns when conducting their business, and/or when they are not willing to draw up and implement a remedy plan.